Marc Dann: Sexual harassment scandal

 A sexual harassment scandal arose during Dann's tenure as attorney general, eventually leading to his resignation.
-The investigation focused on allegations of sexual harassment filed by two women, Cindy Stankoski and Vanessa Stout, who worked in Dann’s office under the supervision of Anthony Gutierrez, Dann’s director of general services.
+The investigation focused on allegations of sexual harassment filed by two women, Cindy Stankoski and Vanessa Stout, who worked in Dann's office under the supervision of Anthony Gutierrez, Dann's director of general services.
 In April 2008, Dann placed Communications Director Leo Jennings on paid leave pending the outcome of the ongoing investigation in his office, along with Gutierrez, pending the outcome of the investigation.
-Jennings and Gutierrez were non-attorney friends of Dann from Youngstown; the three shared a condominium in Columbus.
+Jennings and Gutierrez were non-attorney friends of Dann's from Youngstown; the three shared a condominium in Columbus.

 Stankoski and Stout alleged that Gutierrez, who was paid $87,500 a year, repeatedly sexually harassed them.
 A statement from Dann released to reporters gave no details on what led to Jennings being included in the investigation.
 It said only: "This action comes as a result of new information received over the weekend related to the ongoing investigation into charges of sexual harassment."
 Dann agreed to conditionally release emails between himself and his former scheduler, Jessica Utovich.
 Utovich, 28, began as Dann's scheduler, but was transferred to the position of director of travel in late 2007.
 Upon being transferred, Utovich received a 27% pay raise.